oneapi-src/oneDAL/docs/source/api/spmd/overview.rst

 ``oneapi::dal::spmd::preview`` namespace and are available via inclusion of the header file from specified backend.

-SPMD distributed model consists of the the following components:
+:term:`SPMD` distributed model consists of the the following components:

 1. Additional ``train``, ``infer``, and ``compute`` methods that accept ``communicator`` object as the first parameter.
 Those methods are expected to be called on all ranks to start distributed simulations.

-2. The ``communicator`` class that contains methods to perform collective operations among all ranks.
+2. The :term:`communicator` class that contains methods to perform collective operations among all ranks.

-3. Free functions to create a communicator using a specified backend.
+3. Free functions to create a :term:`communicator` using a specified :term:`communicator backend`.
 Available backends are ``ccl`` and ``mpi``.

 -------------